Eleven-Trading/TradeNote/README.md

 For support or feedback, feel free to join our [Discord](https://discord.gg/ZbHekKYb85 "Discord"), or create an issue on this repository.

 ## Built with
-The objective is to have a lightweight and fast website.
-As such, the website runs on static pages, using VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.
+The TradeNote website runs on VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.

 ## Note
 This project arose from a personal need and as such is most widely used (and tested) for intraday trades and using TradeZero Broker.
-However, I'm adding little by little other brokers.
+However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.

 ### Supported Brokers
 Currently, you can add trades from the following brokers